Edward Small: Reliance Pictures and United Artists

 In 1932, Small formed Reliance Pictures together with partner Harry M. Goetz.
 The new company was to be made with finance from Art Cinema, a subsidiary company of United Artists, in a deal brokered by Joseph Schenck.
 On the basis of this verbal commitment, Small and Goetz started pre production on three films.
 However, when Schenck presented the deal to Art Cinema's board, it was turned down.
 An embarrassed Schenck decided personally put up half the cost of the three films, with the other half met by Small and Goetz.

 The films were I Cover the Waterfront (1933), a crime drama based on a book with Claudette Colbert; Palooka (1934), a comedy based on the comic Joe Palooka with Jimmy Durante; and The Count of Monte Cristo (1934), a swashbuckler based on the Dumas novel starring Robert Donat and the first screen credit for Philip Dunne.
 Of the three Monte Cristo was an especially big hit and Small would go on to produce a number of swashbucklers.

 William Phipps then stepped in to provide financing in Schenck's place and Reliance made five more movies for United Artists over two years: Transatlantic Merry-Go-Round (1934), a musical comedy; Let 'Em Have It (1935); a gangster movie; Red Salute (1935), a screwball comedy with an anti-Communist slant starring Barbara Stanwyck and Robert Young; The Melody Lingers On (1935), a melodrama; and Last of the Mohicans (1936), based on the classic novel, starring Randolph Scott and co-written by Dunne.
 The latter was a big hit.

-In 1935, Small announced plans to make a series of 4,000 feet films (i.e. short features) based on short stories and novelettes as an alternative to the double bill but this did not seem to come to fruition.
+In 1935, Small announced plans to make a series of 4,000-foot films (i.e. short features) based on short stories and novelettes as an alternative to the double bill but this did not seem to come to fruition.